howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 prisma token
 ```

 Then copy the token that was printed by the CLI and use it to configure an HTTP header in the Playground.
-You can do so by opening the **HTTP HEADERS** pane in the bottom-left corner of the Playground - notice that you need to replace the `__TOKEN__` placeholder with the actual token that was printed:
+You can do so by opening the **HTTP HEADERS** pane in the bottom-left corner of the Playground - copy the headers object below and replace the `__TOKEN__` placeholder with the actual token that was printed:

 ```json
 {